 As the rain starts pouring, we are heading to have brunch, contemplating the incredible sight of the clouds dancing around the Mount Otemanu.

-Now the clouds have moved on and in its wake a sense of absolute dreamy calm has taken over.
+An hour later, the clouds have moved on and in its wake a sense of absolute dreamy calm has taken over.
 Time for us to enjoy the beach, paddle and snorkel around the lagoon before cooling off under a thatched-roof pool cabana with my favorite fresh coconut water.

 If you liked this post, pin it for later!